The Matching Algorithm

 As shown in the previous example, applicants and programs should make out their Rank Order Lists based on true preferences, regardless of how they will be ranked by other participants.
 For example, suppose Program A knows that Applicant Y is not going to rank the program first.
 If Program A feels Applicant Y is most preferred, it does not hurt Program A to put Applicant Y first.
 If Applicant Y cannot be matched with Programs C or D, Applicant Y will be placed into Program A. If Applicant Y is matched with either Program C or D, Program A's chances of matching with Applicant X have not been reduced because it ranked Applicant Y first.
 However, if Program A lists Applicant X first because it knows Applicant X is going to list Program A first, all that will be accomplished is that Program A will lose the opportunity of matching with Applicant Y, who it feels is in fact a more preferred applicant.

 As a further extension of this logic, applicants and programs need not submit to inappropriate pressures in making out their Rank Order Lists (e.g., "I'll rank you high only if you rank me high").
 Applicants and programs will not know how they are actually ranked by other parties.
 If, for example, a program has made this statement to an applicant, the applicant is in fact not disadvantaged by making out her list according to her true preferences.
 If the applicant matches to this program, the program may continue to think the applicant ranked it first, regardless of where she actually ranked the program.
 However, if the applicant matches to another program, the first program may not be pleased, but the applicant will in fact have received a position with a more preferred program.
-Therefore, trying to pressure applicants or programs into inappropriately high rankings does not necessarily help in the Match.
+Therefore, trying to pressure applicants or programs into inappropriately high rankings does not necessarily yield better results in the Match.

 Applicants or programs can subvert the process or "beat the system" based on how they make out their Rank Order Lists.
 Conversely, some applicants or programs may be treated unfairly as a result of how other applicants or programs make out their lists.

 The best strategy for applicants and programs to follow is to make out their lists based on their true preferences.
 Any other strategy may result in a worse result for the applicant or program that did not follow this "true preferences" strategy.
 For example, consider Applicant X in the previous example.
 If Program A in fact lists Applicant X first, Applicant X will match to Program A, because she has listed that program as her first choice.
-She will not match to Program C or D, which she in fact prefers, even if either of those programs prefers her to other applicants.
+Applicant X will not match to Program C or D, which she in fact prefers, even if either of those programs prefers her to other applicants.
 Thus Applicant X will obtain a position with a program she prefers less because she has not made out her list according to her true preferences.